Recurrence

 ANADIPLOSIS

 Anadiplosis is the repetition of the final word or phrase of one clause at the beginning of the next.
 Where anaphora fixes the point of entry and epistrophe fixes the point of closure, anadiplosis operates at the seam between clauses—it takes what a line has just surrendered and hands it forward, making it the foundation of what follows.
 The effect is one of enforced continuity: no clause can close completely, because its final term has already been claimed by the next.
 The reader cannot pause at the end of a line; the repetition pulls them through the junction before rest is possible.
+The structural logic is one of chain and dependency.
+Each clause is simultaneously a conclusion and a premise—it inherits from what preceded it and bequeaths to what follows.
+This prevents the reader from treating any single unit as self-contained.
+The device does not simply link clauses; it makes their linkage the argument.
+When anadiplosis extends across multiple iterations, the chain it builds carries the force of inevitability: once the first term is introduced, the sequence must follow, each step locked to the last.

 The term derives from the Greek ἀναδίπλωσις (anadíplōsis), meaning a doubling or a folding back.
 It is catalogued in Roman rhetorical manuals, appearing in the Rhetorica ad Herennium and later in Quintilian, who treats it as one of the primary figures of linkage and progression.
 Classical rhetoricians identified it as a device of continuity under pressure—a way of driving argument forward by making each clause structurally dependent on the one before it.
 It appears with particular force in biblical rhetoric and epic poetry, where chain construction carries theological or narrative weight: the sequence itself becomes the logic, the progression a form of proof.
+It carries forward into English dramatic verse, where anadiplosis becomes an instrument of psychological unraveling—the chain structure enacting the mind’s inability to escape its own logic, each thought locked to the last, the speaker trapped inside a sequence they have themselves initiated.

 CANONICAL EXAMPLE